 This appendix described the history of the Modelica Language Design, and its contributors.
 This appendix is just present for historical reasons and is not normative.
-The current version of this document is available from https://modelica.org/documents.
-All versions of this document, and the list of changes is available at https://specification.modelica.org.
+The current version, as well as all previous versions of this document, and the list of changes are available at https://specification.modelica.org.